jneem/linesweeper/README.md

-This rust crate implements a "robust" version of the Bentley-Ottmann sweep-line algorithm, and uses it to provide various two-dimensional geometric primitives like boolean operations on sets.
+This rust crate implements a "robust" version of the Bentley-Ottmann sweep-line algorithm, and uses it to provide various two-dimensional geometric primitives like boolean operations on sets bounded by Bézier paths.
 It is currently in a pre-alpha state.